 Dr. Chiu grew up in Taiwan and immigrated to America 50 years ago to pursue her graduate studies.
 After obtaining her Ph.D in biochemistry from Rutgers University and J.D. from Columbia University Law School, she launched an illustrious legal career spanning 35 years.
 One of her most notorious and victorious lawsuits was a pro bono case where she negotiated against the banks on behalf of 250 Taiwan families who had purchased Lehman Brothers junk bonds.
 The Taiwan Bar Association then prosecuted her for her good deed, which they alleged to be “illegal practice of Taiwan law”.
 Dr. Chiu prevailed in both the Taiwan District Court and the Appellate Court.

-Not one to just practice law, she was elected to be a Taiwan senator and hosted four television shows.
+Not one to just practice law, she also served as a Taiwan senator and hosted four television shows.
 During the 1990s, her most popular program “Chiu Chang Talking Law” on Star-TV in Hong Kong catapulted her into the limelight.
-She swiftly became a celebrity female attorney and personality, still to this day a real feat in Taiwan.
+She swiftly became a celebrity female attorney and personality.

 This exhibition is the second of the Herstory series she has curated.
-What started as a small personal project for Dr. Chiu snowballed into a global sensation.
+What started as a small personal project for Dr. Chiu snowballed into something much larger.
 International libraries and museums around the globe, from Taiwan, Los Angeles, San Francisco, Hawaii, New York and more, have showcased Herstory.
-When she started this project, a search in the index of the Library of Congress for the phrase “Chinese American Women” yielded not a single result.
+When she started this project, a search in the index of the Library of Congress for the phrase “Chinese American Women” yielded no results.
 Now, thanks to Herstory, tens of thousands of entries exist.
-Dr. Chiu is humbled, due to her efforts, Chinese American women have secured their place in history.
+Dr. Chiu is humbled to have played a part in ensuring Chinese American women are acknowledged in history.

 On exhibit at Spring Valley Library from May 2 through June 27, 2023